ScriptGadget/Gather/README.md

 which manages user logins, route information and collects readings from Gather.

-+ Analyze - a system used by Operators to analyze readings from Pumpers and automated remote sensors.
-Analyze also manages and creates all routes and Pumper accounts.
++ Analyze - a system used by Managers to analyze readings from Technicians and automated remote sensors.
+Analyze also manages and creates all routes and Technician accounts.
 Discussion of Analyze is beyond the scope of this document.

 Both Gather and Store are written in JavaScript.
-Analyze is writen in in C#.

 Gather is a
 [React Native](https://facebook.github.io/react-native/)application,